 Briefly, the event will have over 30+ educational sessions and workshops on digital solutions for events, meetings, learning and community.
 The event is designed to help attendees rapidly evaluate, implement and maximize virtual programs within their organizations.
 Speakers include representatives from Cisco, IBM, Intuit, Hilton Hotels, National Association of Broadcasters, and more.

 I’d like to offer you a press pass (either in person or virtually) and a discount coupon for the in-person event to share with your audience.
-Otherwise, it’s free to attend virtually.
+Usually, it’s $xx to attend.
 Please find all of the info including banners, logos, industry stats, and video at [LINK TO INFORMATION PAGE].

-If you need more information, would like to interview the show organizer, or any of our speakers, please let me know.
-I will do my best to make it happen.
-If you are able to post or tweet, please send me the link so we can post it on our website and share with our followers.
+If you need more information, would like to interview the show organizer, or any of our speakers, please let me know and I will do my best to make it happen.
+If you are able to post or share it, please send me the link so we can post it on our website and share with our followers.